royalstream/Urho3D-spine37up/README.md

 We also created a new project in Urho3D's Samples folder called **33_Urho2DSpineAnimation** which is **33_Urho2DSpriterAnimation** with some minor changes to use Spine instead of Spriter.
 The code for this example is the same for all branches.

+# Installation

+1. Copy on top of your Urho3D installation.
+It should not overwrite any files.
+2. Rerun build scripts / cmake
+3. Rebuild project